martinbagshaw/lightningTalks/README.md

 ```
 5. `npm run dev` to start the project, then [port 7119](http://localhost:7119) to view.
 6. `npm run test` to run tests on helper functions, routes, and database queries.
+7. If you wish to edit the css, this project uses Sass (SCSS).
+Make sure you have [Sass installed](https://sass-lang.com/install), then go to the public folder and run `sass --watch scss:css`.

 ---